Veterans United Home Loans Reviews

 - Not useful for other kinds of loans

 Most VA loans are backed by the U.S. Department of Veterans Affairs, which allows lenders to offer lower rates than they otherwise would.
-Since 2019, Veterans United’s average home purchase rates have been consistently lower than the national average (0.15% lower in 2021).
+Since 2019, Veterans United’s average home purchase interest rates have been consistently lower than the national average (0.15% lower in 2021).
 Just remember that rates vary, and your financial situation will affect what rates you qualify for.

 Year | Difference from national average |